 Beginner’s Guide to Buying/Building Your First Sea Kayak

-Beginner’s think they can use their intuition to buy a kayak that's right for them.
+Beginner’s think they can use their intuition plus what they read on the Internet to buy a kayak that's good enough for them.
 Like moths to a flame they end up attracted to the least seaworthy, most inefficient, poorly designed boats with bad ergonomics (vessels that hardly deserve to be called kayaks).
 In addition to having serious safety problems, the boats beginners usually choose hinder their learning and aren't much fun to paddle.
-Here's a tip: if a new sit-inside touring kayak sells for less than $1000.00, it's not worth owning -- not even for a beginner.
-Even if it's only $100, it ain' t no bargain.
+Here's a tip: if a new sit-inside touring kayak sells for less than $1000.00, it's not worth owning -- not even for a beginner, not even if that's all you can afford.
+Even if it's only $100, it ain't no bargain.
 There are reasons why some kayaks are so cheap, and you don't want to find out the hard way what's wrong with these boats.
 The only exceptions to this that I know of are Sit-On-Top style kayaks (open deck), but if you are looking for a closed cockpit kayak, forget the cheap junk.

 If you don’t yet own a kayak, but are thinking about buying or building one, the best advice anyone can give you is to take a lesson first.
 See our SK101 Beginning Sea Kayak Safety Skills course.
 If you can't take one of our lessons, be sure the lesson you take includes actual practice tipping over and getting out of a kayak while upside down (with an instructor supervising).
 When you’ve done enough wet-exit practice to overcome your fear of capsizing, come take our SK111 Paddle Strokes and Rescue Techniques course or SK115 Training Camp.
 These courses cover the many ways to steer without ruddering (i.e. leaned turns, carved turns, sweep strokes, sequentially combined strokes, etc.) as well as bracing and rolling.
 If you have already learned to roll, brace, etc., see our "Experience Novice’s Guide to Buying a Kayak", or click here.
 The more you’ve learned about paddling technique (and I don’t mean from YouTube etc.), rescues and safety, the smarter you’ll be about choosing a kayak that is right for you.
 If you buy a kayak before taking lessons you'll regret it after your first lesson if not sooner.
 Lessons aren't an expense, they're a money saving investment (which may save your life too).

 If you are dying to buy something now, buy a roof-rack and kayak carrying cradles/saddles for your car.
 Regardless of what kayak you end up with or even if you just rent kayaks for a while, you will need a sturdy roof rack with cradles etc. (see our "Buyers Guide for Kayak Roof Racks and Cradles").
 And if you happen to be in the market for a new car, be sure to consider how suitable your next car will be for carrying kayaks.
 Is the roof of an SUV too high for you to load a kayak onto?
 Is the roof of a two-seat sports car too short to keep a kayak from teeter-tottering?
-Does Yakima or Thule even make a rack solution suitable for carrying kayaks that fit the car you are thinking about buying? (check the fit guides on Yakima.com and Thule.com) The Kayak Academy can help you get a roof rack and kayak cradle system that is right for you and your vehicle (we sell Thule, Yakima, and Malone racks).
+Do the leading rack manufacturers even make a roof rack solution suitable for carrying kayaks that fits the car you are thinking about buying?
+(Tip: check the fit guides on Yakima.com and Thule.com) The Kayak Academy can help you get a roof rack and kayak cradle system that is right for you and your vehicle (we sell Thule and Yakima racks).

-Another little item you will need before buying a kayak (in order to take lessons or test kayaks) is some appropriate kayaking footwear -- not sandals.
+Another little item you will need before renting or demoing a kayak or taking lessons is some appropriate kayaking footwear -- not sandals.
 Sandals can be dangerous if a foot peg slips between your foot and the sandal or a strap or buckle gets caught on a seat.
 At best, sandals are uncomfortable in a kayak ... your heels get sore from rubbing against the bottom of the kayak.
 Sport sandals are so bulky they lead people to buy an oversized kayak, and then they wonder why they can't keep up to their friends.
-Wetsuit booties are the standard footwear for kayaking, and they are a versatile first choice as they are good for rafting, snorkeling, sail-boarding, SUP paddle boarding, etc. A few of the water shoes on the marker work well for warm weather paddling, but most of the current selection of mesh water sock/shoes are not well designed for kayaking - they're either too bulky at the toes and heels or they fall off in the water or even inside the kayak.
-So invest in booties with a medium thick sole (not too bulky, but thick enough you can walk on rocks without hurting).
-Most of the water shoes and booties on the market are either so narrow that they are not comfortable for average width feet -- especially if you will be wearing neoprene socks or dry-socks inside the shoe for warmth.
+Wetsuit booties are the standard footwear for kayaking, and they are a versatile first choice as they are good for rafting, snorkeling, sail-boarding, SUP paddle boarding, etc. Some high end water shoes on the marker work well for warm weather paddling, but the mesh water sock/shoes under $50 fill up with sand while getting in a kayak and fall off in the water when you capsize, so generally wet suit booties are the least expensive solution.
+Invest in booties with a medium thickness sole (not too bulky, but thick enough so you can walk on rocks without hurting your feet).
+Most of the water shoes and booties on the market are so narrow that they are not comfortable for average width feet, especially if you will be wearing neoprene socks or dry-socks inside the shoe for warmth.
 At the Kayak Academy we go to great lengths to offer you a selection of footwear we've tested and found to work well for kayaking, and we give you sizing tips to help you find booties that fit you right for kayaking with or without a dry suit on.